bioinfoDZ/scDAPP/README.md

 If you put the script above in a file called submit_scDAPP.sh, you can run it via: `sbatch submit_scDAPP.sh`

+Note that this will create a file with extension ".Rout" with a log of the pipeline.
+The normal sbatch output log files will probably be empty.
+This is due to the way `R CMD BATCH` works.

 Alternatively, if your computer has high memory and can keep running for hours, you can execute from the Unix command line (bash, zsh) like so: